Ahmed-M-Sadek/database-editor-linux-bash-script/README.md

 ## Preparation

 Make sure you have the correct permissions to run the main script, The other sub-scripts used grant permission automatically and you don't have to set permissions.
-This can be done through the following command
+This can be done through the following command.

 ```bash
 chmod a+x DBSearchEngine.sh